Editing Tips: Punctuation in AP Style

 AP Style on Quotation Marks

-Another key aspect of punctuation in AP style is how to use punctuation marks.
+Another key aspect of punctuation in AP style is how to use quotation marks.

-At a general level, AP style follows American English conventions.
-It therefore suggests:
+At a general level, AP style follows typical American English conventions:

-• Only using ‘inverted commas’ for quotations within quotations.
+• Only use ‘single quotation marks’ (also known as ‘inverted commas’) for quotations within quotations.

-• Always placing full stops and commas inside closing quote marks, even when they are not part of the text being quoted.
+• Always place a following period or comma inside the closing quotation mark, even when it is not part of the text being quoted.

 Becoming A Proofreader